The Crowded Sky

-The Crowded Sky is a 1960 American Technicolor drama film distributed by Warner Bros., produced by Michael Garrison, directed by Joseph Pevney and starring Dana Andrews, Rhonda Fleming and Efrem Zimbalist Jr. The film is based on the 1960 novel of the same name by Hank Searls.
+The Crowded Sky is a 1960 American Technicolor drama film distributed by Warner Bros.
+Pictures, produced by Michael Garrison, directed by Joseph Pevney and starring Dana Andrews, Rhonda Fleming and Efrem Zimbalist Jr. The film is based on the 1960 novel of the same name by Hank Searls.

 The story follows the crew and passengers of a U.S. Navy jet and a commercial airliner carrying a full load of passengers during a bout of severe weather.
 Other issues, such as a malfunctioning radio, render communication with air-traffic control nearly impossible and the two aircraft are on a collision course.

 Plot

 A U.S. Navy Lockheed TV-2 jet piloted by Commander Dale Heath, with an enlisted man, McVey, as a rear passenger, runs into trouble soon after takeoff.
 Heath's radio and navigation system become disabled, leaving him unable to correctly determine the jet's altitude.
 At the same time, a Douglas DC-7 airliner piloted by veteran Dick Barnett is carrying a full passenger complement, each with his or her own worries and problems.

 Barnett and Heath have their own personal crises: Heath is stuck in an unhappy marriage to a tramp, and Barnett had had a long-time conflict with Mike Rule, his copilot.
 Rule has his own personal demons, including his empty relationship with his catatonic father and an affair with head stewardess Kitty Foster.

-Although both pilots make various errors, Barnett willfully ignores air-traffic control, placing the two aircraft on a direct collision course that air-traffic controllers are unable to prevent.
+Although both pilots make various errors, Barnett willfully ignores air-traffic control, changing his plane's assigned altitude in order to give his passengers a more comfortable ride---and inadvertently placing the two aircraft on a direct collision course that air-traffic controllers are then unable to prevent.
 When the crash inevitably occurs, Heath sacrifices himself and his passenger by diving his plane at the last minute to avoid fatally damaging the airliner, making amends for a past tragedy that he had caused by climbing at the last minute instead.
 The airliner is still badly damaged, and flight engineer Louis Capelli is blown out of a hole, falling to his death.
 The passengers and crew fight for their lives.
 Even with one engine destroyed and a wing on fire, Barnett brings the airliner down safely.
 He later accepts responsibility for the collision during the accident investigation.
 In the aftermath of the crash, Mike and Kitty are not only survivors but are now planning a future life together.